raspberrypilearning/2-2-Scouts-microbit-paint/template/en/content.md

 ![program](assets/script_9.png)

 3. When you press button A now, the sprite should cycle through it's costumes, and then `wait` for a little bit.
+The current icons you have are a tree, a hill and a campsite.
+There is also a white square that you can use to erase stamps.
+You can add more costumes later if you like.

 ![program](assets/script_10.png)